The power windows are equipped with pinch protection. If any fault arises with the pinch protection, a reset sequence can be tested.

 Operating the power windows.

 In order for the power windows to be used, the ignition position must be I or II.
 The power windows can be operated for a few minutes after the car has been switched off and after the ignition has been switched off - although not after a door has been opened.
-Only one control panel can be operated at a time.
+It is only possible to operate one control at a time.

 It can also be operated using a remote control key or keyless opening* with the door handle.